chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 #### Executor Address Binding

 Any account may be explicitly *bound* to a single executor address.
 Henceforth, any registered redemption from that account can *only be executed by this exact address*.

 Note, address binding is a one-off *irreversible* operation.

 > *Example:*
 >
-> TODO
+> *A service provider wants to integrate with Chainflip's funding/redeeming mechanism.
+To this end they want to ensure that they are in full control of when the redeemed funds are actually swept into the redemption account.
+In order to achieve this, they bind the executor address to a known Ethereum account.
+Without this it's technically possible for anyone to submit the `executeRedemption` call on their behalf.*

 #### Restricted Balances